kpark526/CS1FinalProject/README.md

 Solitaire final project by Kelley and Jude.

 This solitaire project has a menu for you to choose from two modes of solitaire.
+To start a game, download all the files included.
+Then run solitaire_menu.py.
+You can also run the file for the mode you want directly.

 Freestyle Solitaire:
 - Starts off with a shuffled deck of cards.